 The program has a duration of 5 years full time (or part time equivalent).
 It is possible for a student to 'step out' with a single degree award only and not complete the combined program they are enrolled in.
 In order to do this, a student would be required to complete all the single degree requirements for their preferred degree and may be required to complete any omitted courses that are not included in the combined degree.

-- Students wishing to undertake this program on a part-time basis are advised to contact the program convenor for advice on optimum selection of courses for part-time enrolment.
+- Students wishing to undertake this program on a part-time basis are advised to contact the Program Convenor or Academic Program Advisor (ProgramAdvice@newcastle.edu.au) for advice on optimum selection of courses for part-time enrolment.

 - Please note that if you undertake courses that are not in your approved program, you will be liable for additional fees for those courses.
 This is in addition to the fees associated with your normal program of study.

 Download a program plan from the list below for the year/term that you commenced or transitioned into this program.